isomerpages/pa-cdcnw-deprecated/_giving-back/Corporate Social Responsibility.md

  **Green Living**

 Protecting the environment is everyone’s responsibility.
-At North West CDC, sustainability has been a big part of our daily work.
-We focused on ground-up initiatives, working with schools and various partners to promote and bring the idea of sustainability closer to our community. f yonisa
+At North West CDC, sustainbility has been a big part of our daily work.
+We focused on ground-up initiatives, working with schools and various partners to promote the idea and bring the idea of sustainability closer to our community.
+If your organisation has a green idea or project to implement, email northwest_cdc@pa.gov.sg for more information.

 **Education**

-The learning process should begin when one is young.
-Children of needy families should not be placed at a disadvantage because of their financial background.  defray their schooling expenses.
+Every child deserves an education.
+Children should not be placed at a disadvantage because of their financial background.
 If your organisation wishes to carry out projects in the above mentioned areas, or you have a new idea that you wish to explore, please email northwestcdc_partnerships@pa.gov.sg.